tarwn/BasicAzureStorageSDK/README.md

 it supports only features that can be tested locally against the storage emulator, and provides interfaces and no internal methods.

-Because "use a real storage account" is not good advice.
+Because "use a real storage account" is not good advice and "400 Bad Request" is not a suitable error message.

 Current Supported API Version: 2012-02-12 - This will be caught up after I have finished the current round of additions.